mondaycom/vibe/TESTING_README.md

 - Every interactive component will contain a behaviour tests file according to the following name convention: *component-name*-tests.jest.tsx.
 - The behaviour tests file will be located under the component's __tests__ folder.
 - This tests file will contain all the non-snapshot unit tests.
 This file should contain a test for each possible user interaction with the component.
-- Snapshot files will be implemented with Jest and React Testing library when needed, as shown in the following example:
+- Behaviour files will be implemented with Jest and [React Testing Library]((https://testing-library.com/docs/react-testing-library/intro)) when needed, as shown in the following example:

 ```tsx
 import { fireEvent, render } from "@testing-library/react";